 They enjoyed choosing which sticker to use and applying it.
 Stickers on paper provide a visible representation of development.

 My singing was the finest reward for all of my children.
 I made up songs with them as the protagonist.
 They would always smile and clap their hands in delight while I sang and danced.

 Navigating Naps And Potty Training

 Put your child on the potty before putting him down for a nap.
-Remember that the objective is to remove the diaper permanently, so don’t put it on him out of habit.
+Remember that the objective is to remove the disposable diapers permanently, so don’t put it on him out of habit for this important milestone.
 We’re working hard to ensure that our toilet training goes well.

 It helps if your toddler’s bed has a waterproof mattress cover below the bedsheet.
 Put him on the potty as soon as he wakes up, and as an extra measure try disposable training pants.